kampfq/redmine_oauth_mailcow/README.md

 ### Registration

-To authenticate via Rocket.Chat you must first register your redmine instance via the Rocket.Chat OAuth application configs.
+To authenticate via Mailcow you must first register your redmine instance via the Mailcow OAuth application configs.

 ### Authentication Workflow